 - Taste and season with salt, typically about ½ teaspoon.
 Cover and set aside.½ tsp Kosher salt

 - When you are ready to serve, set out the shredded chicken, the crema (or thinned sour cream), corn salsa and cheese.

 - Meanwhile, in a large bowl, mix together the vinegar and olive oil.
 Toss in the lettuce and season with ¼ tsp salt.2 tbsp apple cider vinegar, 1 tbsp extra-virgin olive oil, 2 cups romaine lettuce

 - One by one, layer the tostadas by spreading each fried tortilla with about 2 heaping tablespoons of beans (if too thick, thin with a little water).

-- Arrange tostadas on a platter.
+- Arrange tostadas on a platter and serve at once.